squidowl/halloy/book/src/url-schemes.md

-# IRC URL Scheme
+# URL Schemes

-Halloy is able to recongize IRC URL schemes for creating new connections.
+Halloy is able to recongize different URL schemes.

+## IRC and IRCS

+The IRC URL scheme is used to create a new connection to a server.
 The format is based on the [URI Syntax](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax).

 ## Format